Steps to obtaining a marriage licence

 - Bring the following documents:

-- Application fee of $145.00 payable by cash, debit, Mastercard, Visa, American Express, certified cheque or money order
+- Application fee of $145.00 payable by cash, debit, Mastercard, Visa, American Express, certified cheque or money order; and

-- Two pieces of approved original identification for both applicants
+- Two pieces of original identification for each applicant from the approved list below.

-- Staff will provide you with important information on obtaining your marriage certificate after the licence has been issued.
+- At the time of application, staff will provide you with important information on how to obtain your marriage certificate.